 If you start your demand forecast with clear, accurate data your accuracy will continually improve as you feed it more information.
 Over time, your demand predictions will become more and more reliable.

 Even when the quality of your data is high, you’ll still need to adjust your forecasts for seasonality.

-- Start your forecasts early, especially for products with long lead times.
+- Forecast further into the future, especially for products with long lead times

-- Use ecommerce research tools like Helium 10 and Jungle Scout to track competitors' products over time.
+- Use tools like Helium 10 and Jungle Scout to track competitors' products over time

 - Keep buffer stock for your best-selling products.